 Illustrations.
-All graphs, photos and pictures are considered as figures and have to be labelled on the reversed side of the sheet with number, authors name and indication of orientation.
+All graphs, photos and pictures are considered as figures.
 All drawings have to be professionally drafted (photocopies are not an acceptable standard).
-The illustrations included in the electronic version should be as JPG-, GIF- or TIF-files.
-Any halftones must exhibit high contrast and text and other details must be large enough to retain the readability after reduction of figure size to single column (width 80 mm); the width of 170 mm can be accepted in special cases.
-Colour illustrations can be included in the electronic version of SCIENTIFUR.
-Any colour illustrations in the printed copies must be paid by the author.
+The illustrations should be JPG-, GIF- or TIF-files.
+Any halftones must exhibit high contrast and text and other details must be large enough to retain the readability even after reduction of figure size to single column (width 80 mm).
+The width of 170 mm can also be accepted.
+Colour illustrations can be included in SCIENTIFUR.

 Tables.
 Each table should be typed on a separate page.
 Tables must be numbered consecutively with Arabic numerals, and have a self-explanatory title.
 Tables should be planned to fit a final width of 80 or 170 mm.

 References should be kept to a pertinent minimum.
 References in the text should be made according to the following examples: Nielsen, 1992; Hansen & Berg, 1993; Bakken et al., 1999.
 The list of references should be arranged in alphabetic order according to the name of the first author and the year of publication within the names.
 The year of publication should be written between the name(s) and the title: Nielsen, V.H., Møller, S.H., Hansen, B.K. & Berg, P. (2007).
 Genotype - environment interaction in mink.
 Scientifur, 31 (3), 89.
 Shirali, M., Nielsen, V.H., Møller S.H. & Jensen, J. (2015).
 Longitudinal analysis of residual feed intake and BW in mink using random regression with heterogeneous residual variance.
 Animal, 8 (10), 1597-1604.

 Reports received for publication as Scientific Reports, will be sent out to referees for scientific evaluation, and will appear on the first text pages in each issue, regardless of discipline, and the titles will be designated by asterisk(* ).